mikth3372/DragonHacks/README.md

-# DragonHacks MLH EmpathyInterview WebApp
+# Empathy Interview

-This is a Flask application for the DragonHacks project from Ally Kim, Mikhael Thomas, and Binh Le.
+This is a Flask weba-app for the DragonHacks project from Ally Kim, Mikhael Thomas, and Binh Le.

 ## Installation